arnabdatta13/LMS-PROJECT/README.md

-# Smart Education School Management System
+# Smart School Management System

-Welcome to the **Smart Education School Management System**, a comprehensive platform designed to modernize and enhance the educational experience for students, teachers, and parents alike.
+Welcome to the **Smart School Management System**, a comprehensive platform designed to modernize and enhance the educational experience for students, teachers, and parents alike.
 Our system focuses on delivering **smart education** by utilizing cutting-edge technology to automate administrative tasks, facilitate communication, and personalize learning journeys.

 Here are the **top features** that set this system apart: